Drummuckavall ambush: The ambush

 A section of four soldiers from the Royal Regiment of Fusiliers, coming from Crossmaglen, mounted an observation post at 2AM on 21 November 1975.
 The OP was on a slope at Drummuckavall behind bushes overlooking a small stream that ran along the border.
 Unknown to them, locals had spotted their position and informed the IRA.
 At 16:20 the next day, an IRA unit of up to 12 members attacked the OP.
 Heavy gunfire killed three of the Fusiliers and disabled their communications equipment.
 A later inquest found that the IRA unit had fired from two positions inside the Republic.
 Those killed were James Duncan (19), Peter McDonald (19), and Michael Sampson (20).
 The only fusilier on guard duty was McDonald, who was manning a light machine gun.
 The other soldiers were resting or taking a meal.
 The lance corporal in charge of the party, Paul Johnson, survived the first burst unscathed.
 He remained flat on the ground but was seriously injured on the wrist, side and back by a second burst of automatic fire after the IRA unit called on him to surrender.
 A second call to surrender was made, followed by more gunfire.
 The IRA unit then withdrew across the border.
 According to Johnson, they were shouting "Up the 'RA!" and laughing.
 Johnson managed to slip away by crawling 25 yards towards a nearby road, where British troops eventually airlifted him to safety in a helicopter.

 One of the AR-15 rifles used in the attack was found to have been used by the South Armagh Republican Action Force in an attack on the Tullyvallen Orange Hall that killed five civilians.

 Aftermath

 Shortly after the attack, Merlyn Rees, then Secretary of State for Northern Ireland, issued a famous statement dubbing South Armagh Bandit Country.
 The next year, the British Government declared it was deploying the Special Air Service (SAS) in Northern Ireland, although they had already been deployed unofficially for a number of years.
 The secretive and undercover nature of this elite force meant they were considered the best choice to infiltrate the South Armagh area, after the official report on the action exposed several flaws in the layout of the OP.

 As a complement to the SAS operations, the British Army also changed tactics.
 Major General Dick Trant established small teams of troops, called COPs (close observation platoons), to gather information, often in plain clothes or camouflaged in the landscape.
-They were also able to set up ambushes, like the ill-fated Operation Conservation in 1990.
+They were also able to set up ambushes, however were sometimes overcome and ambushed by the IRA themselves, like the Glasdrumman ambush in 1981 and Operation Conservation in 1990.